Continuing Education Unit Policies and Procedures

 4.1 Tracking CEUs

-It is the responsibility of the IAABC member or credential holder to obtain and track the required CEUs for each three year period.
-CEU codes must be submitted by the IAABC member or credential holder, or the Event Host if applicable, into the CEU tracker in the member portal in order to be credited towards credential renewal.
+It is the responsibility of the IAABC credential holder to obtain and track the required CEUs for each three (3) year period.
+CEU codes must be submitted by the IAABC credential holder into the CEU tracker in the member portal in order to be credited towards credential renewal.

 Although the IAABC offers this CEU tracker as a member benefit, any technical issues or errors inherent in the use of technology do not constitute an exception to the CEU requirements.
 Credential holders are recommended to maintain an ongoing list of CEU codes in their own personal records.